 If you withdrew from your subject/s after the census date for the subject/s, you will be fully liable for the tuition fees.
 You may apply for the fees to be credited if you are able to demonstrate that there were special circumstances which made it impracticable for you to successfully complete the subject.

-Please note that the University has adopted the application timelines and special circumstances criteria as set out by the Higher Education Support Act .
+Please note that the University has adopted the application timelines and special circumstances criteria as set out by the Higher Education Support Act.
 These guidelines are used for applications for withdrawal without financial penalty for all international and Australian students.
-Further information is available from the Study Assist webpage.
+Further information is available from Study Assist.

 Applications must be submitted within 12 months from the date of the withdrawal of the subject/s or if not withdrawn, the last day of teaching of the semester in which the subject/s were undertaken.